-- Your total financial aid (minus any loan-processing fees) meets or exceeds your charges for the semester (financial aid includes approved federal PLUS or alternative loans). - You have a current payment plan with Nelnet in good standing. - You pay your semester's charges in full when you receive your initial statement through Self-Service.
+- Your total financial aid (minus any loan-processing fees) meets or exceeds your charges for the semester (including approved federal PLUS or alternative loans). - You have a current payment plan with Nelnet in good standing. - You pay your semester's charges in full when you receive your initial statement through Self-Service.